Getting a Deal on Your Existing Home With HARP

 It Could Be a Great Time to Take Advantage of HARP

-With mortgage loan rates still near historic lows but climbing, this could be a compelling opportunity to refinance and capture a lower payment, lower interest rate, and whatever equity you may be able to pull out of your home.
+With mortgage loan rates still low but climbing, this could be a compelling opportunity to refinance and capture a lower payment, lower interest rate, and whatever equity you may be able to pull out of your home.

 The HARP refinance program has been getting steadily better since 2009, and qualifying for the program has never been easier.
 So, even if you’ve been rejected for a HARP loan in the past, you may be able to qualify for one now.
 Get in touch with Options Financial today for details.